translate/pootle/docs/server/rq.rst

 When we count stats with :djadmin:`refresh_stats_rq` Pootle will track a dirty count so that it knows when the counts for that part of the tree is complete.

-When debugging a situation where the counts aren't completeing it is helpful to see the dirty counts.
+When debugging a situation where the counts aren't completing it is helpful to see the dirty counts.
 To retrieve these use:

 .. code-block:: bash